Skip to main content

 Engaging everybody involved in your charity and its work means communicating the charity's expectations, raising awareness of the issue and building a positive culture of protecting people.

-Your charity may communicate its expectations and raise awareness of the issue through formal channels such as policies, procedures and training resources, or less formal methods such as email updates, newsletters and staff meetings.
+Your charity may do this through formal channels such as policies, procedures and training resources, or less formal methods such as email updates, newsletters and staff meetings.

-To help develop and maintain a culture that values safeguarding consider these questions:
+To help develop and maintain a culture that values safeguarding, consider:

 • Are your charity’s values expressed in a code of conduct and do these values support safeguarding?